crossplane/uptest/design/one-pager-considerations-for-changing-test-framework-of-uptest.md

 In this context, it should be taken into consideration that such a change would be quite large.

-Based on the discussion here, an analysis can be made to clarify the use cases of `Uptest` and the `e2e-framework` and which one the user would prefer according to their needs through documentation.
+As mentioned in the [discussion](https://github.com/crossplane-contrib/provider-argocd/pull/89#issuecomment-2016655783), to clarify the use cases of `Uptest` and `e2e-framework`, it might be good to strengthen the documentation of the tools.
+One could also write a guideline that directly compares the two tools and discusses their capabilities and use cases.
+This way, the end user can more easily decide when to use `Uptest` and when to use `e2e-framework`.

 ### Writing a Underlying Test Framework From Scratch